 MLOps unifies Machine Learning (ML) development with system operations (Ops).
 Our effective MLOps approach combines the three pillars of technology, operating model, and culture to enable Continuous Integration (CI), Continuous Delivery (CD), Continuous Training (CT), and Continuous Monitoring (CM).
 MLOps is necessary to address the "Hidden Technical Debt in Machine Learning" which can threaten to overwhelm practitioners.

 Monitoring is an important aspect for the deployment and operation of modern applications.
 For example, Google placed emphasis on monitoring the "Four Golden Signals" (latency, traffic, errors, saturation) for distributed systems .
-Service Level Objectives (SLOs), i.e., precise numerical targets for system reliability, require that Service Level Indicators (SLIs), such as error rate, are monitored and aggregated over time.
+Service Level Objectives (SLOs), i.e., precise numerical targets for system reliability, require that Service Level Indicators (SLIs), such as error rate or response times, are monitored and aggregated over time.
 (See also this blog post from our partners.)
 Failures are inevitable, and in modern DevOps and SRE workflows, they are indeed embraced as normal and managed through concepts such as blameless post-mortems and error budgets which help manage tradeoffs between innovation and reliability .
+Monitoring is a key capability of application performance management (APM) solutions.

 Monitoring is not enough